Eisbaer1832/Quack/README.md

-# Quack
+# Quack You
-A simple Android app, that shows you images of random ducks :-)
+A simple Android MaterialYou app, that shows you images of random ducks :-)